NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 .. note::
     Chunks created this way will be equal in size.
-If the number of observations is not divisible by the ``chunk_number`` then
-    the number of observations equal to the residual of the division will be dropped.
-See:
+If the number of observations is not divisible by the ``chunk_number`` then the number of observations equal to the residual of the division will be dropped.

     .. code-block:: python